-LECTURER TRACK (CAREER TRACK/NON-TENURE ELIGIBLE)
+C. CRITERIA FOR APPOINTMENT AND PROMOTION: LECTURER TRACK (CAREER TRACK/NON-TENURE ELIGIBLE)

-This faculty track has been developed to recognize those faculty members employed by the University whose duties involve primarily the undergraduate (BS degree) and graduate (MS and PhD) educational missions of the College of Medicine - Phoenix.
+This faculty track has been developed to recognize those faculty members employed by the University whose duties involve primarily the undergraduate (BS degree) and graduate (MS and PhD) educational missions of the College of Medicine - Tucson.
 While promotion in this track requires scholarship, definitions of that scholarship are broad, including such activities as program development, participation in national organizations, educational research, and development of educational tools.
 Appointments may be on a full-time or part-time basis.
-Designated Campus Colleague (DCC) faculty may also be eligible for faculty title in this track.